-When planning your interior design project, which design features are worth spending money on and which aren’t?
+When planning your interior design project, which design features and services are worth spending money on and which aren’t?

 The real question is – what do you want to emphasize and why?
 If you give this some serious thought, answering the first question should be a little less daunting.

 We admit, it’s a little more complicated than that, but overall we do advise our clients to spend money on custom items, and keep it simple and inexpensive where they can.
 Typically in the back of house areas, washrooms, the interior of millwork, and hardware that isn’t visible to customers is where value engineering can exist.